DAKOUMA/Easy-go/README.md

 In this portfolio i worked into an api to allow Fetch/Create/Delete/Update products from a MongoDb Database

 ## Live Demo
+**I deployed the backend in free hosting.
+So the Backend loads 50 seconds after your landing on the demo.**
 [Demo](https://easy-go-iota.vercel.app/)

 ## Getting Started